El Bohemio, Poet of Montmartre

 by Ramon Casas, 1891

-Click the thumbnail at the left to view a larger image.
+Click the thumbnail on the right to view a larger image.

 Catalan artist Ramon Casas (1866-1932) was a friend of Charles Deering (1852-1927), the Northwestern benefactor for whom Deering Library is named.
 He was influential in the modern art scenes in Barcelona and Paris, with contemporaries including John Singer Sargent, Henri de Toulouse-Lautrec, and the young Pablo Picasso.
 His 1891 painting El Bohemio, Poet of Montmartre, a portrait of French avant-garde composer Erik Satie (1866-1925), hangs in the Art Collection.